- Module code: HR900

 Principal learning outcomes

-Subject knowledge and understanding: By the end of the module the student should be able to understand the principles and practices that underpin modern crop production practice; By the end of the module the student should be able to exploit understanding in plant science gained from this course in the context of different agricultural and horticultural practices.
-Key Skills: By the end of the module the student should be able to recognise and communicate best practice from a range of agricultural sectors and evaluate how quantitative datasets can be used to inform decision making.
-Cognitive Skills: By the end of the module the student should be able to recognise, implement and exploit best practice from a range of agricultural sectors.
-Subject-Specific/Professional Skills: By the end of the module the student should be able to see opportunities to improve and manipulate scheduling, yield and quality in crop production.
+Understand the principles and practices that underpin modern crop production practice.
+Exploit understanding of plant science gained from this course in the context of different agricultural and horticultural practices.
+Recognise and communicate best practice from a range of agricultural sectors.
+Evaluate how quantitative datasets can be used to inform decision making.
+Recognise, implement and exploit best practice from a range of agricultural sectors.
+See opportunities to improve and manipulate scheduling, yield and quality in crop production.

 Timetabled teaching activities